Scroll to content

 As a school, we have chosen the Discovery Jigsaw scheme of learning which supports the Cumbria Agreed Syllabus from Year 3 to Year 6.
 The scheme of work supports our teachers in delivering fun and engaging lessons which help to raise standards and allow all pupils to achieve to their full potential.
 The scheme is an enquiry-based approach.
 Each enquiry is led by a question linked to the religion and can take several lessons to complete.
 Each enquiry is split into 4 sections- engagement, investigation, evaluation and expression.
 Each year group will study Christianity as well as at least one other world faith.
 Our Year group coverage is as follows:

-• Year 3 - Christianity and Hinduism
+• Year 3 - Christianity, Hinduism and Islam

-• Year 5 - Christianity and Sikhism
+• Year 5 - Christianity, Islam and Hinduism

-• Year 6 - Christianity and Islam
+• Year 6 - Christianity, Islam and Humanism

 RE Curriculum Impact